Tetrakern/fictioneer/DOCUMENTATION.md

 [fictioneer_sidebar name="other-sidebar"]
 ```

-### Tooltip (Modal)
+### Tooltip (Modal) & Footnotes

 Includes a tooltip modal for the wrapped content, indicated by a dotted underline.
 Just omit the shortcode block and write it directly into the text.
 This shortcode also works if your role lacks the shortcode capability.
+If you enable the footnotes feature under **Fictioneer > General > Features**, the tooltips will also be appended to the content as footnotes.

-**Note:** You can use HTML in the shortcode content attribute, as far as the post sanitizer and user role allows.
+**Formatting:** You can use HTML in the shortcode content attribute, as far as the post sanitizer and user role allows.
 However, be cautious of nested quotation marks and square brackets, as they can break the shortcode — use [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Character_reference) instead.

+**Footnotes:** There is no difference in use to append the tooltips as footnotes, complete with anchor link.
+Just enable the rendering globally.
+You can disable individual footnotes with the `footnote="false"` parameter (but not the other way around).

 ```
 [fcnt content='This is a note.']note[/fcnt]